nhsengland/datascience/docs/our_work/ambulance-delay-predictor.md

 ![Ambulance Handover Delay Predictor screenshot](../images/ambulance-delay-predictor.png)

-Ambulance Handover Delay Predictor was selected as a project in Q2 2022 following a succesful pitch to the AI Skunkworks problem-sourcing programme.
+Ambulance Handover Delay Predictor was selected as a project in Q2 2022 following a successful pitch to the AI Skunkworks problem-sourcing programme.

 ## Results